-Curro has an ongoing drive to improve its information and technology systems to support 21st-century teaching and learning and increase the capacity of its corporate systems.

-Curro has access to highly skilled architects it is on par with the latest global design and development trends to contribute to the
+OUTPUTS Curro has an ongoing drive to improve its information and technology systems to support 21st-century teaching and learning and increase the capacity of its corporate systems.
+Curro has access to highly skilled architects and a business improvement team to ensure it is on par with the latest global design and development trends to contribute to the learning environment. government.